BearCom Warns Two-Way Radio Users of Possible Repercussions of Failing to Comply with FCC Narrowbanding Mandate

 With the help of a qualified two-way radio communications consultant, Denham said, users can conduct an inventory of equipment that should reveal which units can be converted to 12.5 kHz and which must be replaced.
 Users then can arrange for the conversions and procure up-to-date equipment.
 Lastly, new or modified FCC licenses can be obtained.

 The stated penalties for failing to comply with the mandate include:

 - Fines up to $112,500 for any single violation

 - Fines up to $16,000 for each day of a continuing violation

 - Revocation of FCC license

 “After January 1, users will not be able to buy wideband-only equipment or have it repaired without it first being narrowbanded,” Denham added.
 “Users who haven’t converted to narrowband will have no protection against interference.
 And most worrisome of all: Licenses deemed not in compliance may be handed out by the FCC to other users.”

 BearCom, which offers compliance analysis, equipment upgrades, and license preparation and modification, has amassed a collection of useful information about the narrowbanding mandate.
 BearCom partnered with Motorola Solutions and the Enterprise Wireless Alliance to launch Narrowbanding.com, an important educational resource.
 The company also has made its Two-Way Radio Narrowbanding Guide available free for downloading and produced a narrowbanding video tutorial.

 BearCom provides a broad line of high-performance wireless communications products, services, and complete mobility solutions.
-Founded in 1981, BearCom is America's only nationwide dealer and integrator of wireless communications equipment, serves customers from 26 branch offices located throughout the U.S., has several affiliated offices around the world, and employs approximately 400 people.
+Founded in 1981, BearCom is America's only nationwide dealer and integrator of wireless communications equipment, serves customers from 26 branch offices located throughout the U.S., and employs approximately 400 people.
 BearCom is headquartered in the Dallas, Texas area.
 For more information, visit www.BearCom.com.